- Activity Level: moderate

 - Watchdog: aware

-Boston Terrier Mix Breed Profile
+Boston Terrier Mix Dog Breed Information

 The Boston Terrier Mix is a cross between a Boston Terrier and another dog breed.
 Because a mixed-breed dog can inherit any combination of traits from their parents, you want to ask the breeder about the other parent breed so you have a better idea of what to expect in a specific Boston Terrier Mix.
 Should a Boston Terrier Mix take after their Boston Terrier parent, they’ll be a small intelligent, playful, and affectionate dog that makes a great family pet.